msu-cse-outreach/technovation-book/_sources/2-Loops/icebreaker.rst

 * When it's your turn, choose one of 3 words to draw.

+* Once you pick a word, you'll have 60 seconds to draw.

-* Give the drawing your best shot, and everyone will try to guess what you're drawing.
+* Give the drawing your best shot, and everyone will try to guess what it is.

 * If you're not the one drawing, have fun guessing what someone else is drawing.

-Make sure you're quick!
-The faster you are the more points you earn!

 **Stay on this Runestone page until told to proceed.**